 RFP Responses submitted after the deadline for submission, regardless of the cause of the delay, will not be accepted.
 It is the responsibility of each RFP Respondent to ensure the receipt of its RFP Response before the specified deadline.

-The Selectmen may in its discretion extend the deadline for submission by a written Addendum to the RFP issued before the deadline for submission.

 Each RFP Respondent must submit one copy with original signatures and nine (9) photo copies of its Proposal, including the Price Proposal Form (Exhibit 2), in a sealed package plainly marked on the outside “RFP – Proposal for Sale of Land in Harvard Center.”

 RFP Respondents may correct, modify or withdraw proposals, in writing only, prior to the RFP submission deadline.
 Corrections, modifications and withdrawals must be in a sealed envelope when submitted.
 The envelope must be plainly marked on the outside as appropriate: “[Correction/Modification/Withdrawal] to RFP – Proposal for Sale of Land in Harvard Center, MA."
 One original and nine (9) copies of the correction must be provided.